Sport pays coronation tribute to King Charles III

 Sport has paid tribute to King Charles III on the day of his coronation.

-Players lined up as the national anthem was played before football and cricket matches throughout the United Kingdom.
+Players lined up as the national anthem was played before football and cricket matches throughout the country.

-Similar tributes were also planned before Saturday's final round of games in the rugby union Premiership, which start at 16:00 BST.
+Similar tributes were also held before Saturday's final round of games in the rugby union Premiership, which were put back to a 16:00 BST start so fans could enjoy the celebrations.

 And there were special ceremonies held at the Newmarket horse race meeting, as well as at the Badminton Horse Trials.